klauer/epics-sumo-mirror/doc/introduction.rst

 Introduction
 ============

+The following text provides a short introduction of the tool.
+You may also want to look at :doc:`Using sumo in your application <app-usage>` to get a first impression.

 The problem
 -----------

-When you develop an EPICS application you usually need some EPICS support modules.
+When you develop EPICS applications you usually need some EPICS support modules to interface your hardware.

-For a a small project you fetch the sources for support modules your application needs and build all of them together with your application.
+For a a small project you fetch the sources for support modules your application needs and build them along with your application.

-For development in a team however, you want to have support modules built and installed at a central directory so all developers can just use them in their application without the need to build them again for each application.
+For development in a team however, you need to have support modules built and installed at a central directory so all developers can just use them instead of building them again and again.

-If new versions of your support modules with bug fixes or new features become available, you have to install these first in order to use them.
+If new versions of your support modules with bug fixes or new features become available, you have to build these in order to use them.
 The old versions however, must not be deleted since some applications may depend on them.
 This is further complicated by the fact that support modules may be dependent on each other.

 Here is an example, module "A" is dependent on module "B":